About the Programme

 Further, it would discuss how SSC is a different paradigm from the NSC and how the SSC should be viewed as a voluntary partnership which has now developed into a more matured platform transcending the initial foundations of political solidarity and not as a replacement for the NSC in any significant measure.

-This would be a two week programme (November 15th-26th, 2016) for participants interested in issues related to SSC.
+This would be a two week programme (13 to 24 November, 2017) for participants interested in issues related to SSC.
 It would have sessions on principles, approaches, features and different dimensions of South-South Cooperation.
 The programme would cover the following broad topics:

 South-South Cooperation: Rationale, Concepts and ContoursDifferences between North-South and South-South CooperationEvidence based Analysis and related Case StudiesEvaluation of Development PartnershipDevelopment Finance and Global TrendsInstitutional Architecture and Development CooperationTrade and Technology Linkages